Diego Junqueira

-Diego Junqueira ([ˈdjeɣo xuŋˈkejɾa]; born December 28, 1980) is a professional tennis player who plays left-handed (with a double-handed backhand) from Argentina.
-His highest rank was world no.68, achieved on March 9, 2009.
+Diego Junqueira ([ˈdjeɣo xuŋˈkejɾa]; born December 28, 1980) is a tennis coach and former professional player from Argentina.
+He plays left-handed with a double-handed backhand and his highest singles rank was world no.68, achieved on March 9, 2009.

 Junior career

 Diego "Chuky" Junqueira did not appear to have much of a juniors career, according to available ITF results, which show only one top-level tournament for him, in which he qualified and lost first round in Argentina in 1998.

 Professional career

 2000 to 2007

 Junqueira reached a career high of #146 in June 2006.